CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 Subscriptions.
 The annual subscription shall be £30 per

-subscription by the 30th September in each season.
-Any Club not paying their subscription by
+subscriptions and fees by the 30th September in each season.
+Any Club not paying these by this date shall

-this date shall be fined £5 for each month and part of a month that it remains
+be fined £10 for each month and part of a month that they remain unpaid.
+If any subscription or fee remains unpaid on

-unpaid on the 31st December, that Club shall be expelled from the League for
+the 31st December, that Club shall be expelled from the League for the

 4.